Stables & Paddocks

 Bring your horse on Holiday

-Leading out from the stables there is a sand paddock area of approximately 25ft x 21ft, which is fenced with wooden post and rail.
-I have previously used this area mainly for my Welsh Cob who was always over weight!
-It is an area where your horse can wander about without eating, whilst having access to the stables to shelter from sun or rain.
-The sand paddock area has two entrances and these are large enough for a horse drawn vehicle to enter by.
-The primary entrance is a wooden gate leading in from the cottage car park, whilst the other is made up of two bars leading out into the first of the three main paddocks.
+Leading out from the stables there is a sand paddock area of approximately 25ft x 21ft (7.7m x 6.4m), which is fenced with wooden post and rail.
+This area has previously been used for my Welsh Cob who was always over weight!
+It is an area where your horse can wander about, whilst having access to the stables to shelter from sun or rain, or munch hay.
+The sand paddock area has two main entrances and are wide enough for a horse drawn vehicle to enter by.
+The primary entrance is a wooden gate leading in from the car park, whilst the other, is made up of two sliding bars leading out into the first of the three grass paddocks.
+There is a third small pedestrian gate giving human only access into the stable yard from the cottage garden.

-The first paddock is suitable as a small grazing, lunging, or warm up paddock.
+The first paddock is suitable as a small grazing, lunging, or warm up paddock and is closest to the cottage.
 It is fenced on one side with post and rail, whilst the other sides have line wire, trees and hedging.
 There is an open ditch running partly along one edge.
 This paddock can be observed from the windows at the front and side of the cottage, as well as from the garden.

 From the first paddock you can cross our footpath into the second larger turnout paddock.
 This is lined with trees, hedging and a small amount of well kept barbed wire.
 This is the paddock most easily observed from the upstairs windows to the front of the cottage.
 There is a mains water tap along the footpath with a hose connection for filling the large water bins provided in each paddock.

 The third paddock is the largest area and is fenced all round with Kiwi Horse fencing.
-Three of the sides are 5ft high, whilst the cottage side with the main entrance is 4ft 3in high.
-This fencing is newly installed and the area is truly fantastic.
-Big mature trees surround the field on the outside of the fencing, creating shade and wind breaks.
-The main gate-way has double galvanised gates and large vehicle's can drive into the field to discharge the horses in a safe enclosed area.
-There are no public roads around us at all and this is a safe environment for grazing.
+Three of the sides are 5ft (1.5m) high, whilst the cottage side with the main entrance is 4ft 3in (1.3m) high.
+There is a water tap with hose close by to fill water containers in the area.
+Mature trees surround the field on the outside of the fencing, creating shade and wind breaks.
+The main gate-way has double galvanised gates and large vehicles can drive into the field to unload the horses in a safe enclosed area.
+There are no public roads nearby making this a safe and happy environment for grazing.

 From the entrance track leading up to Field Cottage, you can ride straight out into the forest.
 Here you will find miles of trails with many varied surroundings to explore in blissful peace and quiet.
 If you want to go even further afield, our country lanes are very quiet and can take you to different villages and/or bridleways.
 A local Ordinance Survey map is provided in the cottage to help you plan your routes.